perlaas/simple-open-data-map/README.md

 # simple-open-data-map
 Simple web map for open data
 ## Purpose
 A simple but still useful web map for open data using open standards as OGC.
 Functionality include pan and zoom in the map as well as including identify objects at a user selected position in the map.
-Useful as it is, setting configuration you need in conf.js, or as a starting point.
+Useful as it is by setting configuration you need in conf.js, or as a starting point.

 Currently tested on open data from government agencies in Sweden using OCG WMTS and WMS.
 Spatial reference system SWEREF99 TM, epgs 3006.